I tried image analysis with the multimodal capabilities of Foundation Models

 └─ ModelManagerServices.ModelManagerError Code=1001

-This occurs when the Vision model component does not exist.
-Since SystemLanguageModel.default.isAvailable only checks the readiness of the text generation model, this can occur with Vision features even when this check passes.
+This occurs when the model component for Vision does not exist.
+Since SystemLanguageModel.default.isAvailable only checks the readiness of the text generation model, this can occur with Vision features even after passing this check.

-In the current beta version, Vision features including image analysis do not work in the Simulator.
-This can be resolved by testing on a physical device.
+In the current beta version, Vision features including image analysis do not work in the simulator.
+This is resolved by testing on a physical device.

 Summary

-Using the multimodal features of Foundation Models, I was able to implement on-device image analysis with a simple API.
+Using the multimodal features of Foundation Models, on-device image analysis could be implemented with a simple API.
 Since no server upload is required, I feel it can be utilized for privacy-conscious app development.

-On the other hand, there are constraints requiring a device compatible with Apple Intelligence and a beta version of Xcode, which makes preparing the development environment time-consuming at this point.
-As the target device range will expand after the official release, I look forward to what the future holds.
+On the other hand, there are constraints in that an Apple Intelligence-compatible device and a beta version of Xcode are required, and setting up the development environment takes some effort at this point.
+As the range of target devices expands after the official release, I look forward to what the future holds.

-I hope this serves as a useful reference for those who want to try the multimodal API.
+I hope this serves as a reference for those who want to try out the multimodal API.